 He was posted captain on 30 May 1770, and that August sailed for North America in command of the Salisbury 50, retaining her in Boston with the broad pennant of Commodore James Gambier until the end of the following year when she was paid off at Plymouth.
 In January 1773 he commissioned the Portland 50, taking her out to Jamaica in March where she had been designated the flagship of Vice-Admiral Sir George Rodney.
 The admiral s flag-captain Captain Samuel Marshall then exchanged with him from the previous flagship Princess Amelia 80 which vessel Barkley paid off in September after returning to England.

 From 1774 Barkley commanded the Scarborough 20, going out to North American waters from Portsmouth.
 At the start of the following year he entered the Savannah River in command of a small squadron with the intention of obtaining supplies, but when the locals refused to sell him any he took possession of two dozen rice boats and despite an American attempt to set fireships upon his anchorage he carried them out to sea.
-In the summer of 1777 the Scarborough was at Halifax, sailing with a convoy to New York in June, before returning north.
+In early 1777 he commanded the Milford 28 in an acting capacity taking amongst scores of other vessels the American Continental Navy vessel Cabot 14 off Nova Scotia on 26 March.
+He was superseded by Captain Sir William Chaloner Burnaby at Halifax on 15 April, and upon returning to the Scarborough, he sailed with a convoy to New York in June, before returning north.

 Commanding the French prize Blonde 32 to which he had removed earlier in the year, Barkley took several privateers including the Washington on 31 May 1778, the Resolution on 7 May 1779 and the Hannibal on 18 September 1780.
 In the same vessel he participated in Commodore Sir George Collier s expedition to the Penobscot in the summer of 1779, and the campaign to take Charleston on 11 May 1780.
 He later led a small squadron that occupied Wilmington and captured a dozen American ships in January 1781.